 I’d heard the term used before, but when my editor started editing, she called and said she couldn’t find a reference to crippy online.
 I kinda shrugged and said: “Let’s use it anyway.”
 I liked the word.
 FYI, a crippy is a cryptographer, someone who makes or breaks code.

 I live in a triple junction of sorts, where Native, Anglo and Latino culture come together.
-I wanted to highlight that, so I made my MC (main character) someone with half-Navajo, half-Anglo ancestry.
+I wanted to highlight that, so I made my main character someone with half-Navajo, half-Anglo ancestry.
 He’s adrift in both worlds, feeling at home in neither.
 He turns to hard drugs, deals them, relinquishes custody of his kids while he’s doing hard time, then lives the life of proverbial regret.

 Enter Sam, a young girl who’s sometime prostitute mother pawns her off on Mitch.
-Sam may have been exposed to chemicals during her mother’s pregnancy, but the larger point is that she has a gift, and due to this gift, everyone wants her, all for selfish reasons.
+Sam has a gift, and due to this gift, everyone from spooks to criminals is trying to kidnap her.

-And then there’s this: I love sci-fi.
-I love fantasy.
-So what you end up with is a character-driven quest which incorporates science fiction, as well as mystery and suspense.
+The Crippy is a character-driven quest which incorporates elements of science fiction, mystery and suspense.
 My job is to keep you reading.
 There’s a lot of pain in this work.
 Hopefully, the payoff is that you’ll be entertained, and surprised.